West Linton: Village Greens

 West Linton has two village greens, the Lower Green to the south and the Upper Green to the north, the land for which was granted to the inhabitants in perpetuity by the feudal Lord, the Earl of March.
-In 1729 there was objection on the part of a section of the congregation to the enforced settlement of the minister, and, on the day of ordination in 1731, "riotous scenes" were reported.
+In 1729, there was objection on the part of a section of the congregation to the enforced settlement of the minister, and, on the day of ordination in 1731, "riotous scenes" were reported.
 Soldiers were sent to restore order, and as they forded the river at the Lower Green, they were pelted with stones by the indignant villagers, several of whom were taken to Edinburgh to answer for their disorderly conduct.

 Kirks and folk

 Adjacent to the Lower Green is the parish church of St. Andrew, flanked by the old graveyard in which stood the original church and manse.
-In 1780 plans were approved for a new church to be built on the old manse glebe, the minister to be compensated for the loss of his land by the addition of twelve shillings to his stipend.
+In 1780, plans were approved for a new church to be built on the old manse glebe, the minister to be compensated for the loss of his land by the addition of twelve shillings to his stipend.
 A new manse was built on the glebe land which had been acquired south of the river and in 1782 the new church itself was completed.
-In 1871 it was enlarged, the roof being raised to accommodate the gallery, larger windows were installed and the spire added.
-In the succeeding years the wood carvings executed by two local ladies, Miss Jane Fergusson of Spitalhaugh, and Mrs Wodropp of Garvald, were added to the interior walls and gallery.
+In 1871, it was enlarged, the roof being raised to accommodate the gallery, larger windows were installed and the spire added.
+In the succeeding years, the wood carvings executed by two local ladies, Miss Jane Fergusson of Spitalhaugh, and Mrs Wodropp of Garvald, were added to the interior walls and gallery.
 Of note in the graveyard are two bee-boles in the boundary wall in which ministers living in the old manse would place their skeps.

-St Mungo's Scottish Episcopal Church sits at the top of the hill over looking this Green.
+St Mungo's Scottish Episcopal Church sits at the top of the hill overlooking this Green.